thelia/thelia.github.io/en/documentation/loop/image.md

     - {name: "visible", description: "A boolean value.", example: "visible=\"no\"", default: "yes"}
     - {name: "width", description: "A width in pixels, for resizing image.
 If only the width is provided, the image ratio is preserved.", example: "width=\"200\""}
     - {name: "height", description: "A height in pixels, for resizing image.
 If only the height is provided, the image ratio is preserved.", example: "height=\"200\""}
     - {name: "resize_mode", description: "If 'crop', the image will have the exact specified width and height, and will be cropped if required.
+If the source image is smaller than the required width and/or height, you have to set allow_zoom to true, otherwise the generated image will be smaller than required.
 If 'borders', the image will have the exact specified width and height, and some borders may be added.
 The border color is the one specified by 'background_color'.
 If 'none' or missing, the image ratio is preserved, and depending od this ratio, may not have the exact width and height required.", example: "resize_mode=\"crop\""}
     - {name: "rotation", description: "The rotation angle in degrees (positive or negative) applied to the image.
 The background color of the empty areas is the one specified by 'background_color'", example: "rotation=\"90\""}
     - {name: "background_color", description: "The color applied to empty image parts during processing.
 Use rgb or rrggbb color format", example: "background_color=\"cc8000\" or background_color=\"fff\""}
     - {name: "quality", description: "The generated image quality, from 0(!) to 100%.
 The default value is 75% (you can hange this in the Administration panel)", example: "quality=\"70\""}